mouraCorazim/web-developer-test/README.md

    - You must validate the token
    - Use localStorage to persist the token

-2. One "Home" page to list all the followers and who the user is following:
+2. One "Home" page to list all the following users and the repositories:

    - Lists must be paginated